 Tax-paid cigarettes are defined as cigarettes that either i) bear valid Virginia cigarette tax stamps or ii) were purchased outside the Commonwealth and either bear a valid tax stamp of the applicable stamp or evidence can be provided that the applicable excise taxes have been paid.

 Failure to file the monthly report is a Class 2 misdemeanor.
-In addition, the Department may also impose a civil penalty of up to $5,000 for each failure to file or refusal to provide the requested information.
+In addition, we may also impose a civil penalty of up to $5,000 for each failure to file or refusal to provide the requested information.

-Manufacturers must also file their Federal PACT act report with the Department by the 20th of each month.
+Manufacturers must also file their Federal PACT act report with us by the 20th of each month.

 Cigarette manufacturers selling cigarettes to consumers within Virginia, whether directly or through a distributor or similar intermediary, must either A) become a participating manufacturer (PM) and perform its financial obligations under the Master Settlement Agreement or, B) be a non-participating manufacturer (NPM) and place into a qualified escrow fund by April 15 of each year such amounts as directed under the Code of Virginia §3.2-402.2.